 Can I Claim Carer’s Allowance And Working Tax Credits?

 If you currently get a Working Tax credit, you must contact HMRC to notify them of your Carer’s Allowance claim.
-Claiming for Carer’s Allowance can affect your other benefits, including Working Tax Credits, but it does not mean your total payments will change: instead, your other benefits may be reduced to counter in the additional Carer’s Allowance, with your total benefits either staying the same or increasing.
+Claiming can affect your other benefits, including Working Tax Credits, but it does not mean your total payments will change: instead, your other benefits may be reduced to counter in the additional benefit, with your total benefits either staying the same or increasing.

 If you currently receive PIP (Personal Independence Payment), then Carer’s Allowance may be available to someone looking after you.
-If your carer looks after you for 35 hours per week or more and earns £123 or less per week, they may be eligible to claim Carer’s Allowance.
+If your carer looks after you for 35 hours per week or more and earns £123 or less per week, they may be eligible to claim too.

-Yes, your carer’s allowance can affect any other benefits you receive including Employment Support Allowance and Jobseeker’s Allowance.
+Yes, your carer’s allowance can affect any other benefits you receive including Employment Support and Jobseeker’s benefits.

-If the person you care for receives housing benefits, their benefits may be affected if you claim for Carer’s Allowance.
-Other means-tested benefits that could potentially be affected by a Carer’s Allowance claim include:
+If the person you care for receives housing benefits, their benefits may be affected.
+Other means-tested benefits that could potentially be affected by a claim include:

 - Income-related Employment and Support Allowance (ESA)